dokester/BayesicFitting/docs/BoundingBox.md

 N-balls (and other objects) in higher dimensions are quite couterintuitive.

+## Sanity check

-Below we do some sanity checks, whether the distributions conform a random ensemble of M=5000 points
+Below we investigate, whether the distributions conform a random ensemble of M=5000 points

-In the figure below, we have M/N points in N (=2,3,4,8,10) dimensions.
+In the figure below, we have 5000 points in N (=2,3,4,8,10) dimensions.
 In green we see the calculated distribution scaled to a maximum of 1.0.
 In red we have a histogram of the ensemble projected on each of the dimensional axes.
-M*5000 point in all, scaled to the same volume.
+N*5000 point in all, scaled to the same volume.

 On the right hand side we plot the moments of the distributions as